 Step 1 - Visual Case Inspection

-The first step of reloading your round is a visual check of all your once-fired cases, looking for splits, case head separation, dents, or any issues that do not look safe or correct.
+The first step in reloading your round is visually inspecting all your cases, whether they are once-fired or new.
+Look for splits, case head separation, dents, or any other issues that do not appear safe or correct.

-If you are still determining what you are looking for, a quick guide can be found here to help describe case faults and what you are looking for.
-Or seek help from somebody who knows what to look for if you are still trying to figure it out.
+If you are still unsure about what you are looking for, a quick guide to describe case faults can be found here.
+If you are still unsure, please ask someone who knows what to look for.

 IF YOU FIND ANY BIN THEM!